About the Festival

 In November 2018, the Kinothek Asta Nielsen in Frankfurt am Main presented the inaugural edition of Remake.
-Frankfurt Women’s Film Days, to be held regularly in the future.
+Frankfurt Women’s Film Days.
+With 2019s edition, it will take place biennially.

 The Kinothek has promoted film work by women for nearly twenty years through film presentations, thematic programmes, exhibitions and retrospectives, facilitating the discussion of gender relations in film.
 The Remake festival integrates a new event format into our previous work: a programme with a thematic focus will unfold in a mixture of festival and symposium.
 “Remake” refers to the connection with history that characterises all the Kinothek’s work: films spanning more than a hundred years emerge anew in the perception of viewers when they are shown today.
 Films exist only in their screening, so that the presentation of films is itself a form of film-making, a re-make.